Progressive Christianity (organization): Criticism

-More conservative Christian organizations and movements have singled out the Center for Progressive Christianity for criticism on theological grounds.
-Other criticism is politically focused coming from members of the Christian right who disagree with socially liberal aspects of Center for Progressive Christianity's political stances.
-Albert Mohler president of the Southern Baptist Theological Seminary has said of the Center for Progressive Christianity, "Christians should see The Center for Progressive Christianity, not as posing a threat to Christianity itself, but as exposing the basic hatred of biblical truth that drives those on the theological left."
+More conservative Christian organizations and movements have singled out Progressive Christianity for criticism on theological grounds.
+Other criticism is politically focused coming from members of the Christian right who disagree with socially liberal aspects of the organization's political stances.
+Albert Mohler president of the Southern Baptist Theological Seminary has said of Progressive Christianity, "Christians should see The Center for Progressive Christianity, not as posing a threat to Christianity itself, but as exposing the basic hatred of biblical truth that drives those on the theological left."